polterguy/polterguy.github.io/tutorials/getting-started/index.md

 docker-compose up
 ```

-Then when the Docker containers have started, open your browser and go to [http://localhost:5555](http://localhost:5555).
-Then just use the default configuration settings during setup for MySQL, type
+Then when the Docker containers have started, open your browser and go to [http://localhost:5555](http://localhost:5555), and use the default configuration settings for MySQL.
+Type
 your name and email address when you generate a key pair, and Magic should work out of the box
 without having to mess with anything.